What are the best techniques to reproduce famous paintings?

 The first strokes of the face begin to be applied keeping the proportions appropriate to the human figure.

 The sense of proportionality and perspective are key in painting reproduction techniques.
-Replicas of paintings with distortions or geometric errors damage the illusion with which the client enters the initial purchase process, which is a process that is not cheap, since depending on the work, the value of a good replica of a painting it can be between 300 USD and 1,000 USD.
+Replicas of paintings with distortions or geometric errors damage the illusion with which the client initially enters into the replica service.
+This is a process that is not cheap, since depending on the work, the value of a good replica of a painting it can be between 300 USD and 1,000 USD.

 Regarding costs, these are generally influenced by 3 factors: